feathr-ai/feathr/docs/how-to-guides/feathr-configuration-and-env.md

 For cloud services such as Azure EventHub or AWS Managed Streaming for Apache Kafka (MSK), they usually use `ConnectionString` as user name, and the password will be the exact content of the connection string.

 For Azure EventHub, read [here](https://github.com/Azure/azure-event-hubs-for-kafka#updating-your-kafka-client-configuration) for how to get this string from the existing string in Azure Portal.
+The value will be something like:  `"org.apache.kafka.common.security.plain.PlainLoginModule required username=\"$ConnectionString\" password=\"Endpoint=sb://feathrazureci.servicebus.windows.net/;SharedAccessKeyName=feathrcipolicy;SharedAccessKey=aaabbbccc=\";"`,

+Note that for those escape characters, they are usually needed, as those environment variable will be passed to different services (databricks/synapse) etc. later, and those different services might have different ways of dealing with those strings, so it is recommended to put those escape characters for the quotes.

-The value will be something like:  `"org.apache.kafka.common.security.plain.PlainLoginModule required username=\"$ConnectionString\" password=\"Endpoint=sb://feathrazureci.servicebus.windows.net/;SharedAccessKeyName=feathrcipolicy;SharedAccessKey=aaabbbccc=\";"`, and the exact value of the `password` part (i.e. connection string) can be retrieved from the Azure portal like below:
+In order to get the exact value of the `password` part (i.e. connection string), you can retrieve it from the Azure portal like below:

 ![EventHub Config](../images/eventhub_config.png)